 Splunk Enterprise licenses specify how much data you can index per calendar day (from midnight to midnight by the clock on the license master).

-Any host in your Splunk Enterprise infrastructure that performs indexing must be licensed to do so.
+Any instance in your Splunk Enterprise deployment that performs indexing must be licensed to do so.
 You can either run a standalone indexer with a license installed locally, or you can configure one of your Splunk Enterprise instances as a license master and set up a license pool from which other indexers, configured as license slaves, can draw.

 In addition to indexing volume, access to some Splunk Enterprise features requires an Enterprise license.
 For more information about different types of licenses, read Types of Splunk licenses.